 Conclusion

-Results indicate that stability of sodium sulfate in the cryolite melt depends on the presence of carbon (t1/2 = 116 min) and carbon-aluminium (t1/2 = 29 min), and was changed dramatically during electrolysis (t1/2 = 5-8 min) as compared to t1/2 = 231 min in the absence of electrolysis, carbon or aluminium.
+Results indicate that stability of sodium sulfate in the cryolite melt depends on the presence of carbon (t1/2 = 116 min) and carbon-aluminium (t1/2 = 29 min), and changed dramatically during electrolysis (t1/2 = 5-8 min) as compared to t1/2 = 231 min in the absence of electrolysis, carbon or aluminium.
 It was clear that electrolysis had the strongest influence on the depletion rate.
-The sulfur removal from the bath increased during electrolysis most likely due to the increased stirring and enhanced mass transport.
+The sulfur removal from the bath increased during electrolysis most likely due to the increased stirring and enhanced mass transport as well as aseous sulfur compounds being prodused at the electrodes.
 Sulfur additions were made after 10 minutes based on the depletion curve and half-life of sodium sulfate in cryolite-alumina melt during electrolysis.
-The results above are important for running accurate measurements and understanding the value of the verifying of the concentrations by taking frequent samples.
+The results are important for running accurate measurements and understanding the value of the verifying of the concentrations by taking frequent samples.

 Acknowledgements